dimitris-karapliafis/rolypolious/README.md

 - Clement Coclet
 - David Parker
 - Dimitris Karapliafis
+- And more!
+- Your name here?
+Open a PR :)
 </details>

 ## Related projects
-If you are interested in profile based marker searches, I recomend checking out [RdRp-CATCH](link), and if you are looking to expediate NCBI submission (among other tasks), check outr [suv-tk](link).
+- [RdRp-CATCH](link) If you are interested in profile based marker searches, benchmarking, and thershold setting.
+- [suvtk](link) if you are looking to expediate NCBI submission (among other tasks)

 ## Acknowledgments